-Retailers already know how much the ecommerce industry has changed in recent years.
+Retailers already know how much the ecommerce industry has changed.

-If you’re an ecommerce retailer, you’ve probably heard the word “omnichannel” — it’s all the rage in the industry.
-Omnichannel strategies have proven they’re much more than a fad, though — they’re the next evolution of ecommerce.
-And if your business hasn’t adopted an omnichannel strategy yet, you’re in danger of being left behind in the digital stone age.
+You’ve probably heard the word “omnichannel” — it’s all the rage in the industry.
+Omnichannel ecommerce strategies have proven they’re much more than a fad — they’re the next evolution of online selling.
+And if your business hasn’t adopted an omnichannel strategy yet, you’re in danger of being left behind in this landscape.

 If you’re ready to explore some new strategies that will take your business to the next level of omnichannel retailing, you’ve come to the right place.
 Read on for the complete guide to evolving your retail strategy in the omnichannel age.